 - Handmade craft show including over 70 vendors

 - Saturday evening ghost stories from 8-9:30 pm

 - Tours of Walters-Boone County Museum, Maplewood House and Village at Boone Junction

 - Great food, including local food trucks and festival favorites like funnel cakes and turkey legs!

-By the third week in October, football season is well under way, and the time has rolled around again for the University of Missouri Homecoming.
+By October, football season is well under way, and the time has rolled around again for the University of Missouri Homecoming.
 Interestingly, it’s also known as the original homecoming—in 1911, the then athletic director put out the call for graduates to “come home” and support their alma mater in the annual rivalry game against Kansas University.
 Tradition doesn’t go much deeper than that.
 In this case, tradition also involves a pulse-pounding parade through Columbia and around campus, three big talent nights and the distribution of beautiful Homecoming Mums.
 And of course there’s the football game itself, a riot of color, cheering, marching band music and tailgating that together turn Missouri’s historic Faurot Field into the Midwest’s epicenter of football for the duration of this fantastic festival weekend.